UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/AlphaFold3.md

 export AF3_WEIGHTS=/scratch/scratch/uccaoke/weights # Replace with the folder you put the weights in
 ```

+## Running AlphaFold3

-Then write a job script that requests GPU nodes:
+Write a job script that requests GPU nodes:

 ```
 #!/bin/bash -l